Traits Of Immature People

 - Resorting to childish insults.

 - Quickly escalating small differences of opinion into nasty arguments.
-Not being able to have a fairly calm discussion (this isn't to say mature people never any emotions during a conflict).
+Not being able to have a fairly calm discussion (this isn't to say mature people never feel any emotions during a conflict).

 - Holding onto grudges.